wearetilt/Tilt-Website/wp-content/plugins/rotatingtweets/readme.txt

 == Description ==
 * **Replaces a [shortcode](http://codex.wordpress.org/Shortcode) such as `[rotatingtweets screen_name='your_twitter']`, or a [widget](http://codex.wordpress.org/WordPress_Widgets), with a rotating display of your most recent tweets**
-* **Supports v 1.1 of the Twitter API** ([i.e. it works](https://blog.twitter.com/2013/api-v1-is-retired))
 * **Supports the [new longer tweet format](https://dev.twitter.com/overview/api/upcoming-changes-to-tweets)**
 * **Supports [280 characters](https://blog.twitter.com/official/en_us/topics/product/2017/tweetingmadeeasier.html)**
 * **Space efficient** - instead of showing all your tweets at once, shows one at a time and then smoothly replaces it with the next one.
 After showing all your tweets, loops back to the beginning again.
 * **Reliable** - keeps showing your latest Tweets even if the Twitter website is down.
 * **Customizable** - you decide whose tweets to show, how many to show, whether to include retweets and replies, and whether to show a follow button.
 You can also decide how quickly the tweets rotate and what type of animation to use.
 * **Responsive** - resizes as your page resizes
-* **GDPR compliant ** - with default settings, collects no user data and shares no user data (including IP addresses) with anyone else.
+* **GDPR-friendly** - with default settings, collects no user data and shares no user data (including IP addresses) with anyone else.
 Supports 'Do Not Track' (DNT).
-* Gives you the option to show a fully customizable Twitter 'follow' button.  *For note, because of the way Twitter's code for the Twitter button works, use of this button currently means that site visitors who have not set 'Do Not Track' will have their visit tracked by Twitter.*
+* Gives you the option to show a fully customizable Twitter 'follow' button. *For note, because of the way Twitter's code for the Twitter button works, the button will display as a regular text link to site visitors who have set 'Do Not Track'.*
 * Replaces [t.co](http://t.co) links with the original link
 * Caches the most recent data from Twitter to avoid problems with rate limiting
 * Uses [jQuery](http://jquery.com/), [jQuery.Cycle](http://jquery.malsup.com/cycle/) and [jQuery.Cycle2](http://jquery.malsup.com/cycle2/) to produce a nice smooth result.